“Drawing Secrets Revealed” Coaching Program

 My daughter, Nicole, and I developed Drawing Secrets Revealed years ago and it’s been a true meeting of the minds.
 Together, we’ve created a drawing program that is designed for the non-artist and built from the ground up.
 No huge leaps where all of a sudden, you’re expected to do F when you’ve only learned A, B, and C. We’ve taken years to refine and tweak and improve this program based on my art knowledge and experience and her training as an educator.

 How Is This Coaching Program Structured?

-AND BEST OF ALL, you will learn my Top Drawing Secrets right from the very beginning, in Lesson 1, that have taken me years to learn and that I use whenever I draw and paint.
+As an added incentive to go through the course from Section 1, you will learn my Top Drawing Secrets right from the very beginning, in Lesson 1, that have taken me years to learn and that I use whenever I draw and paint.
 You get these secrets in the very first lesson so you can begin to incorporate them into your art right away!
 These tips and “drawing secrets” can revolutionize your drawing within weeks!

 Here are some examples of students’ progress through the entire program with the benefit of critiques for each lesson.
 I use a photograph of Hollywood actress, Gene Tierney, to show students’ overall progress from the first lesson to the last.

 The impressive progress you see is largely due to the invaluable individualized critiques I do for each lesson.
 One critique per lesson is included in the price of each Section.

 “DRAWING SECRETS REVEALED”